ns0714/HealthTracker/README.md

 User Stories

 - [ ] User can register for the app using email & password. - Username, email, password, handle
 - [ ] User can login using email/password.
 - [ ] User can select categories that he is in interested in.
 - [ ] User can see posts from friends or public posts related to the selected category.
 - [ ] Timeline contains different kinds of posts- links, photos, videos
 - [ ] User can mark(hi-fi) the stories which he wants to follow as a routine
 - [ ] User can search for friends
-- [ ] User can create a post based on category
+- [ ] User can create a post based on category.
+- [ ] User can view/edit profile
+- [ ] User can track their progress based on category over a period of time

 Nice to have stories

-[ ]- Facebook login
+- [ ] Facebook login
+- [ ] Add friends from facebook
+- [ ] Add posts from other apps